zendesk/jazon/README.md

 # jazon
-Test assertions on JSONs has never been easier
+Test assertions on JSONs have never been easier

 ## Features
 Jazon supports: